 Before you configure and build your environment, you must install the following tools on your platform or board:

-In this guide, we assume that you are using Ubuntu 16.04, but these instructions should work on most Linux distributions.
-We tested the Arm NN SDK on Ubuntu and Debian.
+These instructions assume that you use Ubuntu 16.04 or Debian 9.0, but should work on most Linux distributions.
+Arm tests the Arm NN SDK on Ubuntu and Debian.

 Duration: We estimate that you will need about 90-120 minutes to complete the instructions in this guide.